-After the breakdown of a marriage, finding the new normal for your family may raise a lot of issues.
-Numerous problems result from a divorce, including what to do for your children to ensure that their lives stay as ordinary as possible.
+After the breakdown of a marriage, finding the new normal for your family may raise a lot of issues, including what to do for your children to ensure that their lives stay as ordinary as possible.

 Even if your divorce was amicable, there are many areas of your child’s life that are affected by custody agreements that you may not have considered.
-You and your former partner may have different parenting styles that can create conflict when you are now parenting separately.
-Consulting with an experienced child custody lawyer in the Gwinnett County area can help you ensure that all these issues are considered to help your child flourish after a divorce.
+For example, you and your former partner may have different parenting styles that can create conflict when parenting separately.
+Handling these and other issues can be made easier with the help of a local family law attorney.
+Consulting with an experienced Gwinnett County child custody lawyer can help ensure that all these issues are thoroughly considered to help your child flourish after a divorce.

 The most important person in determining child custody is neither of the parents, but the child.
 The needs of the child come before the needs of the parents.
 When evaluating which parent should have custody, the court will look at the best interests of the child.